AmberWilkie/fundamentals-workshop/workshop_main.md

 ```
 And these return false:
 ```
-false && false
+true && false
 ```
 ```
 a = "craft"
 b = "academy"
-a == b && "craft" == "academy"
+a == "craft" && "craft" == "academy"
 ```

 > Tip!
 If you're assessing a && comparison and you find one side to be false, you don't even have to look at the other side.
 You know the comparison will return false.

 || only needs *one* side of the statement to be true in order to return true.
-These examples are true:
+These examples return true:
 ```
 true || false
 ```